Ravichandrachilde/Fact-Checked-News-Detector/README.md

 ## 🚧 Limitations & Future Work

-- **Model is only as good as training data**; NewsAPI and Google API help mitigate recency bias.
+- **Model is only as good as training data**; Google API help mitigate recency bias.
 - Fact Check API may have limited coverage for niche or extremely fresh news.
 - UI/UX could be further enhanced (e.g., timeline view, more granular feedback).
+- LLM API key integration for summarizer.

 ---